-In this post we are going to do a little demo on how you can use the Data Merge function to create a bunch of business card for the people here in Tiger Party.
-Of course you can make these files in Photoshop or Illustrator, but that will involve a lot of copying and pasting, and then turning on and off layers (if using Photoshop) or managing consistency across multiple art boards (if using Illustrator), neither way are as efficient as this method I am going to show working in InDesign.
+In this post we are going to do a little demo on how you can use the Data Merge function to create a bunch of business cards for the people here in Tiger Party.
+Of course you can make these files in Photoshop or Illustrator, but that will involve a lot of copying and pasting, and then turning on and off layers (if using Photoshop) or managing consistency across multiple art boards (if using Illustrator), neither way is as efficient as this method I am going to show working in InDesign.

 1. Collect data from everybody in the company, here we passed out a shared excel file and everyone can fill out their own information, we just need to make sure that the first row are labelled clearly, in this case- first, last, title, and mobile.
 Then save the file as a .csv file

 2. Design the business card per Creative Director’s direction.

 3. Open the Data Merge window in InDesign.

 4. The instruction is written in the window, and that’s exactly what we are going to do in the following steps.

 5. Select the .csv file (from step 1) as your Data Source.

 6. After you select the file you will see the first row in the .csv file is shown in the Data Merge window.

 7. Highlight the text you want it to be replaced by the data.

 8. Select the according source column by clicking on it in the Data Merge window.